|

 "The things that we're fighting against are we don't have the depth and we don't get to practice

-of bad habits."
+a lot of bad habits."

 In the Brits dugout before a game with the Czechs were a series of "mental approach reminders" on individual